 IVF Success Rates

-At IVF FLORIDA Reproductive Associates, we strive to uphold the highest standards in our field of medicine.
+At IVF FLORIDA, our fertility doctors and specialists strive to uphold the highest standards in our field of medicine.
 As an active member of the Society for Assisted Reproductive Technologies (SART), we follow the guidelines and rules set forth by the organization, including the guidelines for advertising statistics.

 Comparison of IVF success rates between and among practices is unreliable because there are many different factors that can influence a clinic's statistical success rates, including patient medical characteristics, treatment approaches, and entrance criteria for ART.
 For this reason, we are not permitted to use SART or CDC Clinic Specific Data that ranks or compares clinics or practices for any form of advertising or marketing, including this website.
 We are also unable to make comparisons of outcomes of our program to national averages published by either CDC or SART or any other program whether named or anonymous.

 However, both patients and referring physicians have a right to know IVF pregnancy rates derived from programs in assisted reproduction.
 Accurate reporting of data assists in the formation of realistic expectations and promotes patient confidence in the integrity of assisted reproductive technology (ART) programs.
-Patient education about these complex techniques is an important component of the physician-patient relationship.
-Therefore, we will be happy to review and discuss our IVF success rates directly with prospective patients who are interested in our program.
+At IVF Florida, we believe patient education about these complex techniques is an important component of the physician-patient relationship.
+Therefore, our south Florida fertility doctors will be happy to review and discuss our IVF success rates directly with prospective patients who are interested in treatment at our infertility clinics.

 Know the Facts about ART Statistics

 Why can pregnancy rates differ between fertility centers?
-IVF pregnancy rates can appear higher because a higher number of embryos are transferred, or programs may limit the type and age of patients they treat.
-To make sure the patient is comparing "apples to apples", average number of embryos transferred should be presented.
-For example, a pregnancy rate that is 30% where an average of 2 embryos are transferred is not necessarily worse than a pregnancy rate that is 50% where an average of 4 embryos are transferred.
+IVF pregnancy rates can appear higher because a higher number of embryos are transferred, or infertility clinics may limit the type and age of patients they treat.
+To make sure the patient is comparing "apples to apples", the average number of embryos transferred should be presented.
+For example, a pregnancy rate that is 30% where an average of 2 embryos is transferred is not necessarily worse than a pregnancy rate that is 50% where an average of 4 embryos is transferred.
 In general, the number of embryos transferred increases as a woman gets older to compensate for the increasing chance that an older woman will have a miscarriage.
-IVF FLORIDA physicians adhere to SART guidelines related to the number of embryos to transfer.
-Pregnancy rates may also be negatively effected due to a higher number of cancelled cycles or missing birth outcome data.
+IVF FLORIDA doctors adhere to SART guidelines related to the number of embryos to transfer.
+Pregnancy rates may also be negatively affected due to a higher number of canceled cycles or missing birth outcome data.
 This impact is discussed further below under Success Rates: Terminology.

 More information on pregnancy rates can be obtained from the Center for Disease Control and the Society for Assisted Reproductive Technology (SART).

-If you have further questions, please do not hesitate to call 954.247.6200 or click here to request an appointment with an IVF FLORIDA physician.
+If you have further questions, please do not hesitate to call 954.271.5434 or click here to request an appointment at one of our convenient South Florida fertility treatment clinics with an IVF FLORIDA physician.

 Success Rates: Terminology

-Cycle Start refers to all attempts at ovulation induction that are intended to lead to an IVF cycle.
+Refers to all attempts at ovulation induction that are intended to lead to an IVF cycle.
 Cancellation of the cycle before the egg retrieval is attempted may occur if the stimulation is suboptimal.
 Some programs may not allow older women or men with a severe sperm abnormality to attempt an IVF cycle because these patients are more likely to have cycles canceled due to failure of ovulation induction and fertilization, respectively.
-IVF FLORIDA accepts women up to the age of 49 as long as they have adequate ovarian function.
-Because we have a very high IVF pregnancy rate with ICSI, we accept men with severe sperm abnormalities, and we have been very successful even when sperm counts are under 100,000 with poor motility, as well as in cases of a failed vasectomy reversal.
+Because our infertility treatment centers have a very high IVF pregnancy rate with ICSI, we accept men with severe sperm abnormalities, and we have been very successful even when sperm counts are under 100,000 with poor motility, as well as in cases of a failed vasectomy reversal.